-NREL conducts and supports research and development on marine and hydrokinetic technologies ranging from design and simulation to resource characterization and energy analysis to grid integration and market acceleration.
+The National Renewable Energy Laboratory (NREL) conducts and supports research and development on marine and hydrokinetic technologies ranging from design and simulation to resource characterization and energy analysis to grid integration and market acceleration.

-Marine and hydrokinetic energy—or ocean energy as it's sometimes called—is a burgeoning industry in the United States, and NREL researchers are on the front line of of design, analysis, research validation, resource and site characterization for wave, tidal, and river and ocean current technologies.
+Marine and hydrokinetic energy—or ocean energy, as it's sometimes called—is a burgeoning industry in the United States, and NREL researchers are on the front line of of design, analysis, research validation, resource and site characterization for wave, tidal, and river and ocean current technologies.